Old-age pension in Finland

 Suomen vanhuuseläke

-Here you will find information on old-age pension in Finland.
+Here you read about old-age pensions in Finland.
 You will find information on who is entitled to receive an old-age pension in Finland, how to claim a pension and how to receive an old-age pension after a bereavement.
 The rules also apply to Åland.

 Old-age pension in Finland consists primarily of earnings-related pension, which all persons in paid employment accrue during their working career.
 If your earnings-related pension is small or you are not getting any at all, your old-age pension is national pension and possibly guarantee pension, which are residence-based pensions.